slushman/marti-and-liz/README.md

 Slushman Starter
 ===

-This is a blank starter theme for WordPress derived fromMarti & Liz by Automattic and including the Foundation framework.
+This is a blank starter theme for WordPress derived from _s by Automattic and including the Foundation framework.